Brazil president to skip Amazon summit on doctor's orders

 Earlier Monday, the president vowed to defend his controversial Amazon policy at this month's UN General Assembly even if he had to do so "in a wheelchair."
 "I will appear before the UN even in a wheelchair, on a stretcher.
 I will appear because I want to talk about the Amazon," Bolsonaro told reporters outside his official residence in Brasilia.
 Brazil traditionally makes the first speech at the General Assembly meeting, set for September 24.

-Responding to criticism of his policy, Bolsonaro has accused France and Germany of attempting to buy Brazil's sovereignty after the G7 group of rich democracies offered USD 20 million in Amazon fire aid.
-(AFP) SCY
+Responding to criticism of his policy, Bolsonaro has accused France and Germany of attempting to buy Brazil's sovereignty after the G7 group of rich democracies offered $20 million in Amazon fire aid.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)